Run a new Machine

 Hello!
 I'm Frankie the balloon!

-Important: This is not a way to hide secret values from members of an app’s organization who have deployment privileges.
+Warning: This is not a way to hide secret values from members of an app’s organization who have deployment privileges.
 Access via fly ssh commands is root access.
-In addition, all secrets that are set on an app are available as env vars in any Machine that gets updated after the secret is set, except for Machines configured with --file-secret to put the secret into a file instead.
+All secrets that are set on an app are available, as either env vars or a file, in any Machine that gets updated after the secret is set.

 Create a standby Machine